djipco/surface-scanmeister/README.md

-# To Do
+# TO DO
 * Install `winston`for logging
 * ~~send OSC (to report on status)~~
 * Send file via netcat (if TD team fixes the issue, we need to check new version)
 * Clarify the inbound and outbound OSC schema

+# CONFIGURATION

-# Raspbian
+## Raspbian

-* Use **Raspberry Pi Imager.app** to create brand new boot medium for the Raspberry Pi 2 Model B.
+* Use **Raspberry Pi Imager.app** (or simialr) to create brand new boot medium for the Raspberry Pi 2 Model B (this is the model we are currently using).
 * Create account named **surface**
 * Connect to wifi
-* Update
+* Update everything:

   ```
   sudo apt update
   sudo apt upgrade -y
   ```

-# SANE
+## SANE

-SANE is the framework that provides support for a variety of scanners (and cameras).
-It comes with `scanimage` which is the tool we are using.
+SANE is the framework that provides support for a variety of scanners (and cameras):

 ```
 sudo apt install sane